 g(t) = gFLS + (gCHS - gILS)

-The calculation of the g-function is separated into two regions: the
+The calculation of the g-function is separated into two

-corresponding to times t < 1 hour, heat interaction between boreholes
+short-time region, corresponding to times t < 1 hour,

-and axial variations of heat injection rate are not considered.
-The
+injection rate are not considered.
+The g-function is

-g-function is calculated using only one borehole and one segment.
+calculated using only one borehole and one segment.
 In the

-long-time region, corresponding to times t > 1 hour, all boreholes
+long-time region, corresponding to times t > 1 hour, all

-are represented as series of nSeg
+boreholes are represented as series of nSeg line

-g-function is evaluated as described above.
+segments and the g-function is evaluated as described

 Cimmino, M. and Bernier, M. 2014.
 A semi-analytical method to generate g-functions for geothermal bore fields.
 International Journal of Heat and Mass Transfer 70: 641-650.